2005 Men's Indoor Pan American Cup

 The 2005 Indoor Pan American Cup was the third edition of the Indoor Pan American Cup.
 It were held from 9 to 11 December 2005 in Kitchener, Canada.
-Five teams competed in the men's tournament while four teams competed in the women's tournaments.
+The men's tournament had five teams, while the women's tournament featured four teams.
 Canada (men and women) and Trinidad & Tobago (men) were qualified for the 2007 Men's and Women's Hockey World Cup.

 All times are local (UTC−04:00).